hbatagelo/cpp_starter_project/README.md

 ### Clang-tidy

-I have been passing the following extra arguments (`--extra-arg`) to the compiler when using clang-tidy:
+I recommend using the following extra arguments (`--extra-arg`) to the compiler when using clang-tidy:

 ```sh
 -Weverything